 - Make your own for just pennies

-- 1 SCOBY: ask around, you may be surprised to find a fellow Kombucha-brewer willing to share the love.
-You can also find a SCOBY online (where to buy)
+- 1 scoby you also may be surprised to find a fellow Kombucha-brewer willing to share the love.

-- 1/2 to 1 cup Kombucha (you will need at least 1/2 cup of already fermented Kombucha)
+- 1/2 cup kombucha you will need at least 1/2 cup of already fermented Kombucha

-- flavoring (optional)-fresh fruit, frozen fruit, herbs, spices, even juice.
+- fresh fruit frozen fruit, herbs, spices, even juice., optional

 I ferment my tea for seven days.